CrazyTim/spin-wheel/README.md

 - Easily themeable:
   - Give items their own color and weight.
   - Rotate labels and change alignment.
-  - Draw images on items, the wheel, and the canvas.
+  - Draw images on items, the wheel, and the foreground.
   - Apply repeating colour sets.
 - Callbacks for events like `onSpin` and `onRest`.
 - Clockwise and anticlockwise spinning.